LukoJohnson/alltheguides/docs/mods/ae2/bulkcells.md

 <br>

 ## What Is Bulk Cells?

-**MEGA Bulk Item Storage Cell**, further referred as 'Bulk Cells', is a storage cell from an addon called MEGA Cells by ninety.
+**MEGA Bulk Item Storage Cell**, further referred as 'Bulk Cells', is a storage cell from an addon mods called MEGA Cells by ninety. <br>

+Bulk Cells is incredibly powerful.
+A single cell can only holds 1 type of item, **but** it's theoretically able to store ``maxLong`` value.
+Which is ``9.223.372.036.854.775.807`` (9.2 Quintillions) of items, **practically infinite**. <br>

+!!! abstract "But hey, there's more"
+    On top of storing items, Bulk Cells also have the abilities to **compress & decompress** items!

+### Compress & Decompress
+Having to make a pattern to craft ``nugget`` from an ``iron ingots``, and another pattern for crafting ``iron block``, AND THEN another pattern to craft those back into iron ingots is surely labour-intensive.
+Up until now, you might be familiar by using **Storage Drawers** to do this kind of thing.
+A Compacting Drawers to be exact.<br>

+But this comes with a small problem.

+Luckily the Bulk Cells already takes care of that for us.

+### Storage Drawers?

+### How does it work?
+!!! danger "Disclaimer"
+    This sub-chapter may or may not explain it 1:1 to the actual backend code logic.
+This sub-chapter only gives the rough ideas on why things works

 ## How To Use It?